Status: 26 October 2020

 At the beginning of March, the SNSF launched a special call for coronavirus research with a planned budget of CHF 5 million.
 284 applications were submitted and 36 have been approved.

 To complement this, the SNSF has launched the National Research Program (NRP) "Covid-19" on behalf of the Federal Council.
 The aim of NRP 78 is to provide health care recommendations and innovative solutions to fight Covid-19.
-The submission deadline expired on 25 May.
+190 applications were submitted and 28 have been approved.

 Further calls for proposals (no claim to completeness, will be updated continuously):

 - An overview of the activities of the European Commission and national initiatives can be found on the European Research Area (ERA) corona platform: Coronavirus research